-REVIEW: This OP will be reviewed in May of each year by the Office of the Registrar in consultation with the Academic Council, with substantive revisions submitted through administrative channels to the Vice Provost for Academic Affairs and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in May of each year by the Office of the Registrar in consultation with the Academic Council, with substantive revisions submitted through administrative channels to the Vice Provost for Academic Innovation and Student Success and the Provost and Senior Vice President.

 a.
 An enrolled student may be administratively withdrawn from the university in the following instances:

 (1) Failure to meet financial obligations as agreed to by the student and the Office of Student Business Services.

 (2) Failure to comply with guidelines as established by academic support programs such as Programs for Academic Development and Retention (PADR) or Texas Support Initiative (TSI).

 (3) Failure to meet satisfactory academic progress and in accordance with academic standing policy.

 (4) Found in violation of the Code of Student Conduct through a Hearing Body and/or the Office of Student Conduct or failure to comply with outcomes of a student conduct process.

 (5) As a measure to restore equitable access to education, according to guidelines aligned with Title IX processes and response options.
 Withdrawals will be submitted from the Office of Student Civil Rights & Title IX.

 (6) Documented inability to withdraw oneself due to personal or medical circumstances: